 Those Requesting Our Help:

-When filling in the appropriate Request Form we ask for a name and a contact e-mail address.
-It helps us to know that requests are legitimate and we can follow up the requests made of us.
+When filling in the appropriate Request Form we ask for a name and a contact e-mail address but this is not obligatory.
+It just helps us to know that requests are legitimate and we can follow up the requests made of us.

 Those for Whom Our Help is Requested: